ElieAzeraf/elieazeraf.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Statistics, Hadamard Doctoral School of Mathematics, 2022 (expected)
+* Ph.D in Statistics, Hadamard Doctoral School of Mathematics, 2022 (expected) <br />
 <em> Doctoral school of Paris-Saclay University (1st in Mathematics in the Shanghai Ranking), Institut Polytechnique de Paris (31st in Mathematics), and PSL University (13th in Mathematics). <br />
 My thesis is about Probabilistic Models and Neural Networks applied to Natural Language Processing tasks.</em>